ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/resize-primary-disk.md

 ### Resizing XFS filesystems

-To resize an `xfs` filesystem, run the following - noting the format of `/dev/mapper/VG-LV` on the device name:
+To resize an `xfs` filesystem, run the following, noting the `/dev/mapper/VG-LV` format of on the device name:

 ```bash
 [root@ssh ~]# xfs_growfs /dev/mapper/eCloud-root